 Customer Reviews

-Over the years there have been very in depth, reviews and evaluations on head-fi, super best audio friends, headphones.com, an A star rating at crinacle, and many others on the HiveX.
+Note that over the years there have been very in depth, reviews and evaluations on head-fi, super best audio friends, headphones.com, an A star rating at crinacle, and many others on the HiveX.
 The Bee was introduced in August 2022 but has since been discontinued.
 My most recent addition is the Ambrosia which has been enjoyed and reviewed by many.

 There are also some Pollinator reviews below included for posterity, but this was discontinued and succeeded by the Hive then the HiveX.